src-mgra/calculate-component/README.md

 ## use of calc-component
 npm install git+https://github.com/src-mgra/calc-component --save

+or

+npm install clac-component --save

+in project:

 import { CalcComponent } from 'clac-component';

 ## bind component
-refer to:  < app-calc-component value=5 selCalc='circulararea'></app-calc-component >
+refer to:  < app-calc-component value=5 selCalc='circulararea'></app-calc-component >  or

             < app-calc-component value=5 selCalc='circumference'></app-calc-component >

+## build component

 in directory clac-component you can build the component with

-## build component

 npm run build